Tree quasi-separable matrices: a simultaneous generalization of sequentially and hierarchically semi-separable representations: TQS matrix construction

-This section discusses the construction of a TSS representation from a dense matrix provided a tree $\Graph(r)$ and an accompanying partitioning of the matrix.
+This section discusses the construction (or realization in the language of systems theory) of a TQS representation from a dense matrix provided a tree $\Graph(r)$ and an accompanying partitioning of the matrix.
 In \Cref{sec:constructionexample} we describe the construction on an illustrative example.
 The general algorithm is described in \Cref{sec:constructionalg}.
-The presented algorithm will allow us to prove the universality theorem (\cref{thm:universality}).
+The construction or realization algorithm is naturally a generalization of the SSS and HSS realization algorithms.
+The presented algorithm will allow us to prove \cref{thm:universality} in \cref{sec:universality}.
 This is done in \Cref{sec:proofuniversality}.